Fauna Flora Photography

 American Black Duck Anas rubripes

-This species is a large dabbling duck, somehow resembling the female Mallard in coloration but having darker plumage.
+This species is a large dabbling duck, somehow resembling the female Mallard (Anas platyrhynchos) in coloration but having darker plumage.
 Males and females are similar in appearance.
 It is a native species of North America, usually found in coastal marshlands and freshwater habitats.

 Specs